tieje/tieje.github.io/content/posts/how_to_code_anywhere_anytime_with_termux.md

 And yet.

 It is completely antithetical to the merging of man with machine.
 It is polar opposite of the hustle, grindset mindset that has earned me everything that I have.
-I must admit that I have a problem: I'm an American.
+I have a problem I must admit: I'm an American.

 So I was born an American with a smartphone in one hand, a fist of cash in the other, and even worse, I'm a developer.
 Here's how I augmented my cybernetic skill tree: